Romulus the Great: Plot

-Romulus awakes on the morning following the Ides of March.
+Romulus awakens on the morning following the Ides of March.
 News is brought to him that his two butlers have been offered positions serving Caesar Rupf, with excellent pay, and that the raft carrying Rea, Julia, Emilian, the Home Secretary, the War Minister and the Cook capsized, drowning all those aboard except Zeno.
-Romulus receives this news stoically, declining to mourn, in anticipation of his own impending death.
-As Odoacer enters the Villa, Romulus has to see he is tragically mistaken - his adversary is as world-weary as himself, having been forced into a bloody streak of conquest by his people and especially his bloodthirsty nephew Theoderic.
+Romulus receives this news stoically, declining to mourn, anticipating his impending death.
+As Odoacer enters the Villa, Romulus has to see he is tragically mistaken - his adversary is as world-weary as himself, having been forced into a bloody streak of conquest by his people, especially his bloodthirsty nephew Theoderic.
 Instead of coming to kill Romulus, Odoacer begs him for help.
 Each tries to surrender to the other.